ApoorvThite/ApoorvThite/README.md

 - Preparing for real-world impact through internships, research, and competitive projects.
 - Building a **portfolio that speaks louder than my resume** — one thoughtful, well-crafted project at a time.

-Each goal is a stepping stone , and I’m here for the climb.
+Each goal is a  , and I’m here for the climb.

 ---